SyntaxCodeO/Your-First-Open-Source-Contribution--Make-It-Count-/CONTRIBUTING.md

    git clone <your-forked-repo-url>
 Replace <your-forked-repo-url> with the URL you just copied.

+---

-Step 3: Edit the README.md File ✏️
+## Step 3: Edit the README.md File ✏️
-Inside the folder Welcome-to-Open-Source, open the README.md file in your preferred text editor (e.g., VSCode).
+1. Inside the folder Welcome-to-Open-Source, open the README.md file in your preferred text editor (e.g., VSCode).

-Add your name to the contributors list by inserting the following code snippet inside the <tbody> tag:
+2. Add your name to the contributors list by inserting the following code snippet inside the <tbody> tag:

-html
-Copy code
 <td align="center">
     <a href="https://github.com/your-username">
         <img src="https://avatars.githubusercontent.com/u/your-avatar-id?v=4" width="100px;" alt="Your Name"/>